Cetopsorhamdia molinae

 Cetopsorhamdia molinae is a species of three-barbeled catfishes found in the Magdalena, Orinoco, and Tocantins River basins in South America.

-This species reaches a length of 3.6 cm.
+This species reaches a length of 3.6 cm SL.

 Etymology

 The fish is named in honor of Ciro Molina Garcés (1891–1953), the Secretary of Agriculture and Development in the Valle del Cauca, for his understanding the value of systematic research in all branches of the sciences to the state and national economies of Colombia.